 - Chop the onions.

-- Set the stove on medium heat and use a skillet to sauté the meat and the onions together with some oil.
+- Set the stove on medium heat and use a skillet to sauté the ham and the onions together with some oil.
+If you use bacon, just saute the onions.

-- Add the spinach and cook everything together until the liquid from spinach evaporates.
+- Add the spinach and cook everything together until the liquid from the spinach evaporates.
 Your mixture should not be very wet.
+(This is the time to add the cooked crumbled bacon to the mixture in case you used bacon)

 - Let the mixture cool down before assembling the quiche.

-- Taste for salt and pepper but go easy on the salt as your meat and cheese are also salty.
+- Taste for salt and pepper, but go easy on the salt as the ham/bacon and cheese are also salty.

 - Shred the cheese.